Escalante Petrified Forest State Park

-Escalante Petrified Forest State Park (also known as Escalante State Park) is a state park in Utah, United States, located 0.8 km north of Escalante and 71 km east of Bryce Canyon National Park.
+Escalante Petrified Forest State Park (also known as Escalante State Park) is a state park in Utah, United States, located 0.8 km north of Escalante.
 The park features a high mesa that was once an ancient floodplain.
 Approximately 135 to 155 million years ago, large trees were buried in mud during floods.
-Groundwater eventually replaced the organic material with silica, preserving the wood as fossils.
+Groundwater eventually replaced the organic material with silica, preserving the wood as fossils through permineralization.
 Erosion has exposed these petrified logs, which were prized by hobbyists before the park's establishment.
 The logs are believed to be from conifers transported by a river before being buried and fossilized as agate.

 The varied colors of the petrified wood are due to different minerals absorbed during petrification.
 Iron oxides contribute to the orange, red, and yellow hues, while manganese oxides create blues, blacks, and purples.
-The park also includes trails, camping areas, and a visitor center displaying petrified wood and fossilized dinosaur bones.

 History

-In 1872, Almon Harris Thompson, a member of John Wesley Powell’s survey expedition, explored the Escalante River region and named it after the Spanish explorer Silvestre Vélez de Escalante, inspired by the area's stepped plateaus.
+In 1872, Almon Harris Thompson, a member of John Wesley Powell’s survey expedition, explored the Escalante River region and named it after the Spanish explorer Silvestre Vélez de Escalante.
 The Wide Hollow Reservoir was constructed in 1954 to provide irrigation for the town of Escalante.
-The reservoir was renovated in 2010.

 Escalante Petrified Forest was officially opened to the public as a state park in 1976.
-A visitor center was built in 1991.
-In the fall of 2014, a 50-foot (15 m) petrified log from the Morrison Formation was added, allowing visitors to view the entire tree from its roots to the tip.
+In 2014, a 50-foot (15 m) petrified log from the Morrison Formation was added to the visitor center exhibits.

 Flora and fauna

+The park environment is dominated by pinyon pine and Utah juniper, hosting wildlife such as pronghorn antelope, coyote, and mule deer.

-Escalante Petrified Forest State Park features a diverse range of habitats, including the rare wetland of Wide Hollow Reservoir.
-The wetland section of the park supports a rich variety of birdlife, with 108 species recorded, including the American kestrel, bald eagle, osprey, and various other waterfowl, raptors, and songbirds.
-The reservoir is stocked with largemouth bass, crappie, tiger trout, rainbow trout and bluegill.
+Wide Hollow Reservoir provides a wetland habitat supporting over 100 bird species, including bald eagles and osprey.
+The reservoir is a managed fishery stocked with largemouth bass, tiger trout, and rainbow trout.
+It also contains populations of bluegill and black crappie.

-The broader park environment, dominated by pinyon pine and Utah juniper, also hosts a variety of wildlife.
-Key species include pronghorn antelope, western chorus frog, coyote, and mule deer.
-Smaller mammals like the antelope squirrel, other reptiles such as the desert horned lizard, California kingsnake, and sidewinder rattlesnake are also present.